Uniform Annihilators of Systems of parameters: Preliminaries

-for all $n \ge 1$.
-Moreover the equalities hold if $R$ is Cohen-Macaulay by \cite[Theorem 2.4]{HRS95} (see also \cite{GS04-1, GS04-2, CT09}).
-In this case we say that $Q_s^n$ admit the {parametric decomposition} for all $n \ge 1$.
+for all $n \ge 1$, and the equalities hold provided $M$ is Cohen-Macaulay \cite[Theorem 2.4]{HRS95} (see also \cite{GS04-1, GS04-2, CT09}).
+In this case we say that $Q_s^nM$ admit the {parametric decomposition} for all $n \ge 1$.
 In general, it is natural to consider the following. \begin{notation} For every $1 \le s \le d$, we set

 where $\underline{x}$ runs over all systems of parameters of $R$, and